I’ll help you with:

 - determining if you need LEGAL advice or a strategy shift

-- with toxic WORK ENVIRONMENT issues (hostile/discriminatory/malignant)
+- toxic WORK ENVIRONMENT issues (hostile/discriminatory/malignant)

 - PHYSICIAN PTSD, ANXIETY, DEPRESSION

 - developing tangible strategies to resolve conflict with PROGRAM DIRECTORS or PHPs

 - managing the challenges of CHARTING, new EMRs, RVUs and NON-COMPLIANCE

 - USMLE and COMLEX test anxiety